 14 Holiday Safety Concerns for Your Pet

-With the hustle and bustle of the holidays, this time of the year can be very exciting yet at the same time very stressful not only for you, but for your pets as well.
-Because our furry friends are important to us, we should take some extra time and take our pet’s needs into consideration to ensure their safety during the holiday season.
+With the hustle and bustle of the holidays, this time of the year can be very stressful; not only for you, but for your pets, as well.
+Because our furry friends are important to us, we should take some extra time to take our pet’s needs into consideration to ensure their safety during the holiday season.
 As a contingency plan, have a first aid kit set aside for your pet with essential items.

 Ensure your pet(s) stay safe during the holiday season with these safety tips:

 - Tinsel should be avoided because your pet may think that it is a toy to play with and they may accidentally swallow and choke on the tiny strings.

 - Do not decorate your tree with popcorn or other food items and remove all edible gifts from under the tree.